 - Solar2D supports a lot of plugins for in-app advertising, analytics, media, etc.

 We hope that the list of the best cross-platform app development frameworks, their descriptions, and the advantages were useful to you.
 This article will allow you to choose one technology that suits your needs based on its characteristics and the requirements of your project.

 If you have the impression that cross-platform applications are only suitable for startups and small companies look at such cross-platform apps as Google Ads, Instagram, Pinterest, Skype, or Wikipedia.
-However, if you have a complex app development project that demands the latest technical features and complicated animations, then we recommend you to hire a mobile app development company.
+However, if you have a complex app development project that demands the latest technical features and complicated animations, then we recommend you to hire one of the top mobile app development companies in New York.